Ice Hockey Coach Berenson Joins St. Louis Sports Hall of Fame

-A proven winner at the collegiate and professional levels as both a player and coach, Gordon "Red" Berenson enters his 30th season as head coach of the University of Michigan ice hockey program in 2013-14.
+A proven winner at the collegiate and professional levels as both a player and coach, Gordon "Red" Berenson enters his 31st season as head coach of the University of Michigan ice hockey program in 2014-15.

 Since taking over a struggling program in 1984, Berenson has kept the Wolverines in the upper echelon of college ice hockey.
-He directed Michigan to the 1996 and 1998 NCAA national championships -- the eighth and ninth in school history.
+He directed Michigan to the 1996 and 1998 NCAA National Championships -- the eighth and ninth in school history.

-Under Berenson, the Wolverines qualified for the NCAA Tournament a record 22 consecutive seasons from 1990-91 to 2011-12, marking the longest streak ever in college hockey.
-During his tenure, Michigan has reached the NCAA Frozen Four 11 times: back-to-back appearances in 1992 and 1993; four consecutive appearances in 1995, 1996, 1997 and 1998; three consecutive showings between 2001-03, 2008 and 2011.
-Besides 1996 and 1998, U-M also reached the national title game in 2011, losing 3-2 in overtime to Minnesota-Duluth.
+Under Berenson, the Wolverines have qualified for the NCAA Tournament in 22 of the past 24 seasons.
+His run of 22 consecutive appearances from 1991-2012 marks the longest streak ever in college hockey.
+Over that time, Michigan reached the NCAA Frozen Four 11 times: back-to-back appearances in 1992 and 1993; four consecutive appearances in 1995, 1996, 1997 and 1998; three consecutive showings between 2001-03, 2008 and 2011.
+Besides 1996 and 1998 U-M also reached the national title game in 2011, losing 3-2 in overtime to Minnesota-Duluth.

 In 2008, Berenson earned the American Hockey Coaches Association's Spencer Penrose Award as the National Coach of the Year for the first time in his tenure at Michigan.
-The 2007-08 U-M squad went 33-6-4, reached the NCAA Frozen Four, won the CCHA regular-season and tournament championships and boasted the Hobey Baker Memorial Award winner, Kevin Porter.
+The 2007-08 U-M squad went 33-6-4, reached the NCAA Frozen Four, won the CCHA regular season and tournament championships and boasted the Hobey Baker Memorial Award winner, Kevin Porter.
 Berenson also earned the CCHA's Coach of the Year laurel for the second time of his career (1994).

 For his outstanding service to hockey in the United States, the NHL honored Berenson and four others with the Lester Patrick Award in the fall of 2006.

-In the 17 years of the College Hockey Showcase -- a Thanksgiving tournament that pits U-M and Michigan State versus Minnesota and Wisconsin -- the Maize and Blue has the highest win total (20) and the highest winning percentage (.603, 20-13-1) against the Golden Gophers and Badgers.
-Since the 1990-91 season -- when U-M's 22-year streak of NCAA Tournament appearances started -- Berenson has guided the Wolverines to an impressive 105-42-7 (.705) record against non-conference, regular-season opponents.
+Michigan ice hockey has earned its reputation for success with impressive showings against conference and national competition.
+From 1988-96, Michigan won nine consecutive Great Lakes Invitational championships.
+The Wolverines have won 15 GLI crowns - the most of any program - and have captured four of the last five titles.
+In the 17 years of the College Hockey Showcase -- a Thanksgiving tournament that pits U-M and Michigan State versus Minnesota and Wisconsin -- the Maize and Blue has the highest win total (20) and the highest winning percentage (.603, 20-13-1) record against the Golden Gophers and Badgers.
+Since the 1990-91 season -- when U-M's 22-year streak of NCAA Tournament appearances started -- Berenson has guided the Wolverines to an impressive 103-39-7 (.715) record against non-conference, regular-season opponents.

 Adding to the legend of Berenson's tenure with the Michigan program is an incident from the 1999 East Regional in Worcester, Mass.
-In the first tournament game, U-M trailed the University of Denver, 3-0, at the 17:44 mark of the second period.
-Berenson called a timeout, which some say changed that game more than any other timeout they had ever witnessed.
+In the first tournament game, U-M trailed the University of Denver 3-0 at the 17:44 mark of the second period.
+Berenson called a timeout which some say changed that game more than any other timeout they had ever witnessed.
 When play resumed, Michigan held Denver to a single shot on goal for the remaining 22:16 of the game while scoring five goals to take the win and advance to the second round of the tournament.
 Before the team arrived home in Ann Arbor, calls and e-mails were pouring into the ice hockey office inquiring what coach Berenson told his players in that huddle.

 Berenson is the fourth former Michigan ice hockey captain to coach the Wolverines' program, accepting the position from athletic director Don Canham in May 1984.
 A three-year U-M varsity letterwinner under head coach Al Renfrew, Berenson is one of the top players in Wolverine ice hockey history, earning All-America and Michigan Most Valuable Player honors in both his junior and senior seasons (1961, `62).

 As a senior, Berenson led the Wolverines to a second-place finish in the Western Collegiate Hockey Association (WCHA) and third place at the NCAA National Championships.
 Berenson led the WCHA in scoring with 41 points (24 goals, 17 assists) in 18 games, and was named the league's MVP.
 Berenson completed his Wolverine career by scoring a season record 70 points (43 goals and 27 assists) in just 28 games.
 His 43 goals and nine hat tricks in his last season still stand as Michigan records.
-(Berenson scored his 43 goals in 28 games but shares the record with Dave Debol, who scored 43 goals in his 1976-77 All-American season while playing 45 games.)
+(Berenson scored his 43 goals in 28 games, but shares the record with Dave Debol who scored 43 goals in his 1976-77 All-American season while playing 45 games.)